February 5, 2025

 As shown above the ADP survey shows a respectable correlation with the private sector portion of the payroll employment data to be released a couple of days later.
 And well it should.
 ADP, or Automatic Data Processing, Inc. is a provider of payroll-related services.
 Currently, ADP processes over 500,000 payrolls, for approximately 430,000 separate business entities, covering over 23 million employees.
 The survey has been in existence since January 2001, and its average error in the past couple of years has been 87 thousand.

-Payroll employment has slowed gradually with job gains averaging 116 thousand per month.
-The labor market appears to have shifted from being exceptionally tight to being roughly in balance.
+Payroll employment has slowed gradually with job gains currently averaging 167 thousand per month.
+The labor market appears to be roughly in balance.

 Stephen Slifer